strongdm/aws-workshops/index.en.md

 ### Set up an EC2 Linux Instance

-   Start an Ubuntu (ami-id `ami-00c257e12d6828491`) in the primary private VPC subnet in the AWS-provided AWS account.
-We will not be supporting other flavors of Linux, but you may experiment, if you wish.
-You will need the private key to store in Strong Vault when setting up the SSH resource under Resources -> Servers.
-Also, the EC2 security group must allow TCP port 22 from the StrongDM Gateway's EC2 Security Group.
-The SSH private key and port 22 will be used to configure the resource in StrongDM.
-Tag the instance with a `Name` tag that is unique to you.
+- Start an Ubuntu (ami-id `ami-00c257e12d6828491`)

+- Create an EC2 Security Group that allows TCP port 22 from the StrongDM Gateway's EC2 Security Group that you started above

+- Download the SSH private key, as you will need that to configure the SSH resource in StrongDM

+- Tag the instance with a suitable and uniqe `Name` tag

+To add the Linux instance to StrongDM

-   In the StrongDM Admin UI, to go Resources -> Servers, and click Add Server.
-Name the resource with a name unique to you, enter the private IP address or DNS name of your EC2 instance, the private SSH key, and 'ubuntu' under user name.
-Ensure that you create and enter a resource tag with a unique name to you.
+- In the StrongDM Admin UI, to go Resources -> Servers, and click Add Server

+- Name the resource with a name unique to you

+- Enter the private IP address or DNS name of your EC2 instance

+- Enter the private SSH key, and 'ubuntu' under user name

+- Ensure that you create and enter a resource tag with a unique name to you.
 I recommend `env=<username>`.

    After setting up the resource, confirm that the resource status is "Healthy".

    ![Linux EC2 Instance](./static/aws_ec2_linux_instance.png)